Cirkus Cirkör's History

 Skapelsen & Ur kaos föds allt

-Skapelsen premieres in the Royal Dramatic Theatre's tent at Stockholm Water Festival in 1995.
-We are instantly welcomed into the international circus family, thanks to the Australian circus group Circus Oz, who is the main guest act at the festival.
-They send their audience to our stage and recommend Skapelsen to the great contemporary circus festival Tollwood in Munich the following year.
+Skapelsen, directed by Magnus Lundbladh, premieres in the Royal Dramatic Theatre's tent at the Stockholm Water Festival in 1995.
+We are instantly welcomed into the international circus family thanks to the Australian circus group Circus Oz, the main guest act at the festival.
+They sent their audience to our stage and recommended Skapelsen to the great contemporary circus festival Tollwood in Munich the following year.

 Artists in Skapelsen: Henrik Agger, Savanna Agger Forss, Johan Adling, Martin Bejting, Tilde Björfors, Rolf Brattström, Torbjörn Brokvist, Johan Edding, Magdalena Entell, Maja Forslund, Irya Gmeyner, Joel Jedström, Vidar Jedström, Siri Hamari, Minh Tam Kaplan, Nalle Laanela, Niklas Lindgren, Ann-Charlotte Lindqvist, Magnus Lundblad, Ylva Magnusson, Sebastian Melander, Miriam Rivera Godoy, Stefan Schöning, Annika Thore, Karl Stets, Jan Unestam.

-Skapelsen evolve into our next piece when ten artists, six musicians and two technicians develop the performance and Skapelsen becomes Ur Kaos Föds Alt (Everything is born from chaos).
-We perform over 70 shows for sold-out houses over the whole country.
+Skapelsen evolved into our next piece when ten artists, six musicians, and two technicians developed the performance, and Skapelsen became Ur Kaos Föds Alt (Everything is born from chaos).
+We perform over 70 shows for sold-out houses all over the country.

 1996: 40 000 want to train circus!